heesookiim/IACM/README.md

 # IACM App - Android

 The Interactive and Accessible Campus Map (IACM) is a sub-team within the MOBI group of EPICS.
 Our goal is to create an application that can assist people with accessibility requirements in navigating the Purdue campus.
-This app is written in Java and heavily uses the Google Maps SDK.
+This app is written in Java and Python, heavily using the Google Maps SDK.

 ## Overview
 ![image](https://github.com/heesookiim/IACM/assets/107389219/6f8ff4c4-f6f8-4e2d-b4a6-ee2fddeb7cf3)